lehmier/systems-science-notes/parts/01-introduction-to-systems-science/chapters/01-helicopter-view.md

 * **Knowledge**
     * There are over 100M non-fiction books & ~20x that in journal article publications.
     * Then consider how much other forms of media humans have produced.
-    * How much of this constitues real human knowledge?
+    * How much of this constitutes real human knowledge?
     * If we have all of this knowledge, why do we still have so many problems?
         * global population heading towards 9B people
         * food and water supply threats